 Twilight Imperium is flavourful, pretty, sprawling, and now in its fourth edition.
 If you’ve got friends who aren’t scared to spend eight hours playing the same game, this is one 90s board game you really ought to try.

-… Or perhaps that should be The Settlers of Catan, since that was the name of this game until it was rebranded and the title trimmed in 2015.
-This resource-trading, settlement building 90s board game was designed by Klaus Teuber, a German former dental technician, in 1995, and published by Kosmos.
+Or perhaps that should be The Settlers of Catan, since that was the name of this game until it was rebranded and the title trimmed in 2015.
+This resource-trading, settlement building 90s board game was designed by the late, great Klaus Teuber, a German former dental technician, in 1995, and published by Kosmos.

 Why aren’t there more board games in which you’re constantly berated by a horrible hooded man?
-In 1991’s Atmosfear (or Nightmare as it was initially called in Australia) players have to race around a board, collecting six keys to succeed, within a time limit.
+In the 1991 horror board game Atmosfear (or Nightmare as it was initially called in Australia) players have to race around a board, collecting six keys to succeed, within a time limit.

 The gameplay is pretty simplistic, but it’s also not the star of Atmosfear’s show.
 That honour goes to the VHS tape that you’re supposed to run alongside this 90s board game, which features a robed figure, the Gatekeeper.